Compiler Services: Processing SyntaxTree

 --------------------

-type ParsedInput = | ImplFile of ParsedImplFileInput | SigFile of ParsedSigFileInput member FileName: string member Identifiers: Set<string> member QualifiedName: QualifiedNameOfFile member Range: range member ScopedPragmas: ScopedPragma list
+type ParsedInput = | ImplFile of ParsedImplFileInput | SigFile of ParsedSigFileInput member FileName: string with get member Identifiers: Set<string> with get member QualifiedName: QualifiedNameOfFile with get member Range: range with get member ScopedPragmas: ScopedPragma list with get

 <summary> Represents the syntax tree for a parsed implementation or signature file </summary>